Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

-In this study, we use DRL to develop flow control strategies for the flow around a square cylinder, as shown in \cref{fig:figure13}.
+DRL is used to develop flow control strategies for the flow around a square cylinder, as shown in figure \ref{fig:fig13}.
 The figure provides a detailed analysis of the influence of synthetic jet positioning on flow control performance within the square geometry.
 The reward function serves as the primary metric for evaluating the effectiveness of the control strategies developed by the DRL agent.
 Initially, the reward values are low, reflecting the early stages of learning and the exploration of suboptimal strategies.
-As training progresses, a significant increase in the reward function is observed across all jet configurations, particularly between the 500th and 2000th episodes.
+As training progresses, a significant increase in the reward function is observed across all jet configurations, particularly between the 500 and 2000 episodes.
 This trend indicates that the DRL agent is successfully optimizing the control strategies, leading to improved flow control.
 The consistent rise in the reward function suggests that the DRL algorithm is steadily refining its policy, converging toward an optimal solution.

 The agent's ability to adapt and improve through continuous learning highlights the potential of DRL in addressing complex flow control challenges.

-We examined the reward function behavior during DRL training with synthetic jets positioned near the front and rear corners of a square cylinder, specifically for the configurations $J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$, as illustrated in \cref{fig:figure13}(a).
-Our findings reveal that the reward function experienced the most rapid growth when the jets were located at $J_3^1, J_3^2$, whereas the slowest growth occurred for the $J_2^1, J_2^2$ configuration.
+The reward function behavior during DRL training is examined with synthetic jets positioned near the front and rear corners of a square cylinder, specifically for the configurations $J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$, as illustrated in figure \ref{fig:fig13}(a).
+The results indicate that the reward function exhibited the most rapid growth when the jets are positioned at $J_3^1, J_3^2$, while the slowest growth was observed for the $J_2^1, J_2^2$ configuration.
 This variation in growth rates underscores the superior adaptability of the $J_3^1, J_3^2$ configuration, as it allows the DRL agent to more effectively achieve the control objectives.
 The accelerated increase in the reward function associated with $J_3^1, J_3^2$ indicates that this setup is intrinsically more aligned with the flow control requirements, facilitating a more efficient optimization process.